Intervention/docs/image/v4/basics/image-output.md

 > public EncodedImage::__toString(): string

-This method can be used to obtain the raw image data as type string.
-This is particularly useful if it is to be further processed with other libraries or transferred to remote cloud storage for example.
+This method can be used to obtain the raw image data as a string.
+This is particularly useful if you need to further process it with other libraries or transfer it to remote cloud storage for example.

 #### Example